matt-riley/gql_boilerplate/README.md

 npm start
 ```

-This will start the server locally and GraphiQL will be available at [http://localhost:5000/graphiql](http://localhost:5000/graphiql)
+This will start the server locally and GraphQL Playground will be available at [http://localhost:5000](http://localhost:5000)

 The only query possible with this boilerplate is:
 ```